jasongrimes/hello-docker/README.md

 ## Basic architecture

 Three
-basic services--web (Nginx/Node and React), API (Node and Express), and database (Postgres)--are defined in three Docker container images.
+basic application services--`web` (Nginx/Node and React), `api` (Node and Express), and `database` (Postgres)--are defined in three Docker container images.

-The application scales horizontally, supporting multiple containers for each image, distributed across geography and infrastructure.
+The services scale horizontally, to accommodate cloud infrastructure models.
+Multiple copies of each service can run in parallel, in distributed locations across geography and infrastructure.

-In development environments, docker compose can run all the containers on one development host.
+In development environments, docker compose runs all the containers on one development host.

-In production and testing environments, the containers can all run on a single EC2 instance initially, possibly behind another container like haproxy serving as a gateway.
+In production and testing environments, the containers can all run on a single host instance initially (ex. a single EC2 container), possibly behind another container like haproxy serving as a gateway.
 Resource monitoring can indicate what needs to scale and when.